… and I’m sad about Glenda.

 I’ll be thinking:

 I’m glad I wrote a book that made people laugh.
 Maybe slightly less than they might have had I not explained all the jokes to them for two years, but, in the end, laughed.
 I’m glad I took beautiful pictures, and so what if they turned out to be placemats.
-I played Beethoven’s Bagatelles, Opus 126, in my dotage, impressing beyond all description my houseful of young thugs who’d never heard anything but rap.
+I’m glad I learned to play Beethoven’s Bagatelles, Opus 126, in my dotage, impressing beyond all description my houseful of young thugs who’d never heard anything but rap.

 I’m glad I said kind words when I could have said unkind ones, and instead wrote down the unkind words for worldwide publication and universal consumption.